 That fancy couch, car, or condo will not increase your happiness if you have to skimp on groceries or lock into a career you dislike to make your payments.
 Look at it this way: If financial wealth means having more money than you spend, then spending less than you in fact have is the quickest way to get rich.

 Evolution may have hardwired us to look out for our own self-interest or that of our family, but it has also hardwired us to work together for the survival of the larger group and its environment.
 Michael Norton is just one scientist who has shown that giving can make us happier than getting.

 Your parents may have told you how brilliant and beautiful you are, but the real way to feel good about yourself is to work hard at something you are interested in until you have a tangible result.
 Even better is when the result helps others or helps the world.

 Not getting outside is giving our younger generations what one thinker calls “nature deficit disorder.”
 From a head-cooling walk around the block to a three-day hike to get your life priorities straight, from noticing a bird in your yard to watching a plant change across the seasons, getting out into the real world makes a huge difference.

 Perhaps the strongest cheat code in life is one that many high-achievers pride themselves on neglecting.
 Researchers suggest that, for students, getting enough sleep has a bigger impact on achievement and well-being than any educational intervention or prescription drug.

 Okay, so none of these cheats can change your eye color to neon green or give you a solar-powered radial pulse gun, but they will lead you toward a happier, more productive life.
 And while they are common sense, they are so frequently ignored that they function like well-kept secrets.
 Let’s make sure they are not a secret to the young people in our families and communities.

-Jake Giessman is a teacher in Columbia, Missouri, and a guest blogger for the Center for a New American Dream.
+Jake Giessman is a teacher in Columbia, Missouri, and a guest blogger for New Dream.